clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 The interface will be very simple: the users will be presented with an area where they can insert their secret, a pre-generated PIN that can be changed with a button and a selection where they can choose how much time the secret must be kept in the server before being deleted.
 Once these information are inserted, a button will be clickable to initiate the save of the encrypted secret on the server and create the link to share.

-The link will lead to the redeem page, that will just contain an input to insert the pin and a button to initiate the retrieving of the secret; the redeemed secret will then be showed.
+The link will lead to the redeem page that will just contain an input to insert the pin and a button to initiate the retrieving of the secret.
+Once the pin is inserted and the button pressed, the secret will be redeemed and shown to the user.

 #### Integration with password generator